 Translation that is done and honored versus translation that is done and is disregarded

 C. If the Bible is translatable, it is NOT appropriate to think of certain sacred languages or cultures.
-While in Islam there may be something sancrosanct in the culture and language from which the Quran was recited (or developed), the Bible should hold no such sacred status.
-The Pre-exilic culture of Israel, the exilic culture of the Jews in Babylon, the post-exilic culture of Judea, and the Hellenized-Latinized culture of the Eastern Mediteranean in the first century are no more holy in culture or language than any other.
+While in Islam there may be something sancrosanct in the culture and language from which the Quran was recited (or developed), with the Bible should hold no such sacred status.
+The Pre-exilic culture of Israel, the exilic culture of the Jews in Babylon, the post-exilic culture of Judea, and the Hellenized-Latinized culture of the Eastern Mediteranean in the first century are no more holy in culture or language than any other (although I do find some Christian groups here in the Philippines who seek to embrace a faux Hebraism because they think it is untainted by cultural distortion… not considering whether labeling a different culture as God-blessed is already a distortion of the message).
 God gave his message into and through those particular cultures… but the message could have come to and through any culture and have enriched it and have been enriched by it.

 D. Related to the prior, if there are no sacred cultures, but find God working in several cultures… PERHAPS God is working in all cultures.
-And if God is working in all cultures… then translation, drawing as it does from the symbolic wealth of language and culture of a people, potentially involves taking the revelation of God and combining it with the present work of God.
+And if God is working in all cultures… then translation, drawing as it does from the symbolic wealth of language and culture of a people, potentially involves taking the revelation of God and combining in a positive not destructive manner with the present work of God.

 This suggests that if the Bible is translatable, we need a more dynamic view of inspiration.
 For Option 1A, such as the Quran, inspiration is dictation and occurring only once.
 For Option 1B, KJV-only, rabbinical view of the Septuagint and such, the inspiration may happen more than once but is limited and people are still likely to have a more passive role in the process.
 But if the Bible is God’s revelation that is being translated with reference to God’s work in a culture, then for the translated work to be still considered the Bible, the work is a divine partnership.
-On some level good translation involves divine partnership… a form of inspiration/illumination.
+On some level good translation involves divine partnership… a form of inspiration/illumination— a dynamic process of bringing God’s meaning out in different words.

 E. Translation suggests that there is a message in the Word that is Supracultural.
 For example, when the 23rd Psalm describes God as my shepherd and I am one of His sheep, this is an ancient Semitic metaphor.
 When translated into a different culture, a different metaphor may be more understandable.
 Yet saying so only makes sense if one understands that language is culturally informed symbolism.
 Behind the symbolism is a core message.
 The process of translation helps us separate between the message (God as one who loves me and cares for me personally and sacrificially) and word (God as a Jewish sheepherder).